darkrelics/eidolon-engine/documentation/incremental-story.md

 **ops-segment-poller** (Logical ID: `OpsSegmentPollerFunction`):

-- **Trigger**: EventBridge rule `eidolon-story-poller` (1-minute schedule)
+- **Trigger**: EventBridge rule `eidolon-segment-poller` (1-minute schedule)
-- Reads SSM parameter `/eidolon/story/config` for run/stop state
+- Reads SSM parameter `/eidolon/segment-poller-state` for "run"/"stop" state
-- Queries EndTimeIndex GSI for segments with EndTime <= now
+- Queries for segments with EndTime <= now
 - Sends ALL completed segments to `eidolon-advancement-queue`
+- **Polling State Management**:
+  - If parameter="run" and no segments found: Sets parameter to "stop"
+  - If parameter="stop": Checks for active segments
+    - If active segments exist: Sets parameter back to "run"
-- Auto-disables polling when no active segments exist
+    - If no active segments: Disables EventBridge rule
 - Environment: `SSM_POLLER_STATE_PARAMETER`, queue URLs

 **ops-segment-process** (Logical ID: `OpsSegmentProcessFunction`):

 - **Trigger**: SQS `eidolon-processing-queue`
 - Claims segment with RunningFlag (prevents duplicates)
-- Processes mechanical challenges using MUD mechanics
+- Processes mechanical challenges and combat
+- Applies XP and wounds immediately to character
-- Uses ResolveStaticCheckWithXP and ResolveOpposedCheckWithXP
+- Updates segment with outcome and results
-- Generates ClientEvents array for display
+- **No polling management** - focused solely on segment processing
 - Environment: `SEGMENT_BATCH_SIZE` for processing limits

 **ops-story-advance** (Logical ID: `OpsStoryAdvanceFunction`):

 - **Trigger**: SQS `eidolon-advancement-queue`
 - Claims segment with RunningFlag for idempotency
-- Processes simple segments (rest/decision) if needed
+- Processes simple segments (rest/decision) if not already processed
-- Applies CharacterUpdates (XP, wounds, room changes)
+- Applies deferred CharacterUpdates (combat rewards, story effects)
-- Creates next segment with UUIDv7 for ordering
+- Creates next segment or completes story
+- **Polling Management**: When story completes (next_segment_id is None):
+  - Checks if any active segments remain
+  - If none: Sets SSM parameter to "stop" (does NOT touch EventBridge)
 - Resets GameMode="None" when story completes
 - Writes to story_history and segment_history tables